Harvey J. Graff: Undisciplining Knowledge: Interdisciplinarity in the Twentieth Century

 Published by Johns Hopkins University Press in 2015, this book argues that Interdisciplinarity or the interrelationships among distinct fields, disciplines, or branches of knowledge in pursuit of new answers to pressing problems is one of the most contested topics in higher education today.
 Some see it as a way to break down the silos of academic departments and foster creative interchange, while others view it as a destructive force that will diminish academic quality and destroy the university as we know it.
 Graff presents readers with the first comparative and critical history of interdisciplinary initiatives in the modern university.
 Organized chronologically, the book tells the engaging stories of how various academic fields both embraced and fought off efforts to share knowledge with other scholars.
 It is a story of myths, exaggerations, and misunderstandings, on all sides.

 Searching for Literacy: The Social and Intellectual Origins of Literacy Studies

 Searching for Literacy: The Social and Intellectual Origins of Literacy Studies (2022) provides a critical account of the evolution of literacy studies across disciplines.
 The book traces how foundational concepts and methodologies have developed over time and critiques prevailing approaches, including those associated with the New Literacy Studies.
-Graff argues that literacy studies have lost some of their critical grounding and calls for renewed historical and interdisciplinary engagement with the field.
-The book aims to reorient how scholars and institutions conceptualize and investigate literacy.